Skip to content

 • Standardized Service Delivery: If Company A delivers a project in 6 weeks and Company B takes 12 weeks for the same scope, you have a margin leak.
 Standardizing processes via the Operating Partner's M&A Integration Scorecard is critical to realizing the efficiency gains that justify the roll-up.

 • Aggressive Tech Debt Remediation: You likely bought legacy code.
-Ignoring it creates a ticking time bomb for your exit.
-Use our guide on inheriting someone else's tech debt to triage and fix critical vulnerabilities before they kill a deal.
+Ignoring it creates a latent risk for your exit.
+Use our guide on inheriting someone else's tech debt to triage and fix critical vulnerabilities before they change a deal.

 Deloitte analysis reveals that fewer than 20% of organizations improve IT costs considerably post-merger because they lack this discipline.
 They allow the "Federation" to persist in the name of "culture."
 But let's be clear: a culture of inefficiency is not worth saving.